Student Clubs

 Who attends Student Clubs Conference?

-Why should I attend Student Clubs Conference?
+Why attend Student Clubs Conference?

 Your presence at the conference ensures that you are gaining the knowledge needed to best support your club.
 As club leaders and advisors, your club turns to you for guidance, mentorship, and support.
 With the implementation of the new tier funding model, we want to ensure that you are given the training and resources to meet tier requirements, continue to receive club funding, and learn best approaches to helping your club maintain SLCC recognition.